colekev/nba_win_prob_calc/README.md

 The most logical classifier to use for predicting a categorical outcome, like whether the visiting team was going to win or not, is logistic regression.
 I applied the `glm()` [function in R](http://www.statmethods.net/advstats/glm.html) using the "binomial" family to the training data set.

-For illustrative purposes, I picked out one game of results to see if the output at least looked logical.
+For illustrative purposes, I picked out one game out of the cross-validation set to check if the output looked logical.

 ![log_game](https://github.com/colekev/nba_win_prob_calc/blob/master/images/nbaWinProb.png)